cambiotraining/metagenomics/materials/22-pract.md

 - Manipulating data in R by using the [Rsamtools](https://bioconductor.org/packages/release/bioc/html/Rsamtools.html) and [GenomicAlignments](https://bioconductor.org/packages/release/bioc/html/GenomicAlignments.html) packages
 :::

-## Compositional mapping of shutgun metagenomics data
+## Compositional mapping of shotgun metagenomics data

 The previously used whole-genome alignment based mapping method works very well if we know what we are looking for, e.g., we try to detect a known pathogen or follow the dynamic changes in a synthetic community.
 When we try to describe the composition of more complex communities the potential reference database would be so big using whole genomes (Bacteria + Archea + Fungi + Virus), so we apply different reduction strategies.
 The two main approaches are:(i) Finding biologically meaningful genetic signatures (e.g., genes that are only present in certain taxonomic group) and search for those in the raw data; (ii) extract numerous random short fragments from genomes and try to find exact matchings for those in the raw data.